friction2d/friction2d.github.io/_drafts/friction-100-beta1.md

 ### HiDPI (Display Scaling)

-Friction now has proper HiDPI *(Display Scaling)* support.
+Friction now has improved HiDPI *(Display Scaling)* support on Windows.

 Linux support is considered more or less complete.
-Some icons on Windows may have a small offset when scaling, this will be resolved at some point *(could also be a theme issue)*.
+Some icons on Windows may have a small offset when scaling, this will be resolved at some point before final release.

 * **Note** *that these changes are for the UI, the viewer overlay may still need fixes for HiDPI*
 * **Note** *that Interface Scaling in preferences has now been disabled.
 Friction will adapt to the desktop as much as possible and will in any case be better than the previous user override that only worked on some parts of the UI*

 ### Split Clip

-Friction now supports split clip.
-This action is available through the shortcut `K` on the timeline or through the context menu on the clip or the timeline scrollbar.
+Friction now offers split clip functionality.
+Quickly split clips using the shortcut `K` on the timeline or by right-clicking on a clip or the timeline scrollbar.

 **New video required due to changes in UI:**
 <video width="100%" controls src="/assets/videos/100/friction-split-clip.mp4" title="Split action in use"></video>

-*Only video clips are supported, this can be expanded to support other clips in a future release.*

 ### Markers

-Friction now has initial support for markers on the timeline.
-This action is available through the shortcut `M` on the timline and through the timeline scrollbar context menu.
+Friction now includes basic marker support for the timeline.
+Quickly add markers using the shortcut `M` or by right-clicking on the timeline scrollbar.

 *Note: If a marker already exists it will be removed.
 Clear all markers is available in the timeline scrollbar context menu.*